 Engaged thinking and integrated pluralism characterize philosophy at the University of Oregon.

-Offering undergraduate (B.A., B.S., and a minor) and graduate (M.A. and Ph.D.) degrees, the department is home to ongoing dialogues and inquiries across philosophical perspectives and academic disciplines.
+Offering undergraduate (B.A., B.S., and minors in Philosophy and in Ethics) and graduate (M.A. and Ph.D.) degrees, the department is home to ongoing dialogues and inquiries across philosophical perspectives and academic disciplines.

 - American and Pragmatist Philosophy